Last modified July 2022

 CHANGE OF ADDRESS AND/OR PHONE NUMBER

 It is very important, for emergency and administrative reasons, that every student maintain an up-to-date address and phone number at the school office.
 Notify the school immediately if you have a change of address and/or phone number during the school year.

 Please see the Plain Language Summary located at the end of this handbook.
 The complete Valley Central School District Code of Conduct can be found on the District homepage.
 Copies are available in the Main Office.

 Clothing which is considered by school authorities to be dangerous, indecent, or unduly distracting will not be permitted in the schools as described in the Code of Conduct.
 We ask parents to see that their children are sent to school dressed in a modest manner appropriate to the education process.

-CD players, MP3 players, radios, IPODS, pagers and all other electronic devices are considered distracting and interfere with the academic operation of the school.
+All electronic devices are considered distracting and interfere with the academic operation of the school.
 Considering the potential for distraction, theft and the associated problems, it is expected that such devices remain at home.
 Any student observed with such devices within the school day will be directed to the office where the device will be confiscated and stored for the day.
 Repeat offenses require parent/guardian retrieval of said confiscated item.
 Schools are not responsible for the loss or theft of these items should a student bring such items to school.